ammarnasr/land-classification/README.md

 ![cover](samples/cover.png)

-This repository contains our current work for the Cultivated land Mappping, where we have developed a cultivated vs uncultivated classifier solution using machine learning techniques and remote sensing data.
-This README.md file provides an overview of my project and how to use the code.

-## Project Overview

-In this project, we aim to create accurate and cost-effective classification models for cropland extent mapping with a spatial resolution of 10 meters.
-The project also involves testing the temporal extendibility of the proposed method at a local scale.
-The evaluation will be based on accuracy and will consider various aspects, including comparison with existing cropland maps and the novelty and practicality of the procedure.

 ## Code Structure

-My code in this repository performs the following tasks:

 1. **Data Retrieval**: I fetch Sentinel-2 LA satellite data for the required regions.
 2. **Region Masking**: I apply region-specific masks to focus on Sudan.